 What does the study involve?

 During three successive winter periods patients who visit their GP or pediatrician for acute respiratory infection and who are insured with the German statutory health insurance company AOK are included.
-Doctors will be allocated by random to one of three groups: (1) an intervention that includes communication training, (2) an intervention that combines communication training with training in using point-of-care tests which may help them to rule out a severe infection, or (3) to a control group with care as usual.
-Antibiotic prescription rates among all three groups will be compared.
-Data on reconsultation rates, complications and hospital admissions will also be analyzed.
+Doctors are randomly allocated to one of three groups: (1) an intervention that includes communication training, (2) an intervention that combines communication training with training in using point-of-care tests which may help them to rule out a severe infection, or (3) to a control group with care as usual.
+Antibiotic prescription rates among all three groups are compared.
+Data on reconsultation rates, complications and hospital admissions are also analyzed.

 What are the possible benefits and risks of participation?

-Patients of both groups will benefit from their doctor's increased awareness of unnecessary antibiotic prescriptions.
+Patients of both groups may benefit from their doctor's increased awareness of unnecessary antibiotic prescriptions.
 In the best case, patients benefit from decreasing rates of inappropriate antibiotic usage.
-To control for any negative effect of the interventions a study monitor team will check for complications and hospital admissions.
-An unexpected but theoretically possible increase of complications due to reduced antibiotic prescriptions can lead to a stop of the study.
+To control for any negative effect of the interventions a study monitor team checks for complications and hospital admissions.
+An unexpected but theoretically possible increase of complications due to reduced antibiotic prescriptions can lead to the study stopping.